muecoin/Guides/README.md

 2. [Building the MUE daemon on a FreeBSD server](https://github.com/muecoin/Guides/blob/master/Build_Freebsd.md) - Build and run the mued (MUE daemon) on a FreeBSD host

 3. [Building the MUE daemon on a CentOS7 server](https://github.com/muecoin/Guides/blob/master/Build_CentOS_7.md) - Build and run the mued (MUE daemon) on a CentOS 7 host

 ---------------------------------------

+# Operational Documentation

+1. [Making a budget proposal to the MonetaryUnit Treasury Network](https://github.com/muecoin/Guides/blob/master/making_a_MUE_proposal.md) - This step by step guide shows how to make a proposal to the MonetaryUnit treasury for funding of project and services.